yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface-(cli)-security.markdown

 # Overview

-The Command Line Interface (CLI) can be used to manage and monitor a running system.
+The Command Line Interface can be used to manage and monitor a running system.
 It is mainly used for script automation, and when there is a limitation to run a Graphical User Interface.
 This section covers how security can be applied to the commands supported by the CLI tool.

 # Login/Logout